webmanufaktur/processwire-recipes/src/pages/submit-recipe.md

 ---
-title: Submit ProcessWire Recipe
+title: Submit recipe
-seotitle: ""
+seo:
-seodesc: "This is how you can submit a ProcessWire recipe, code snippet, guide, and/or howto guide."
+  desc: "This is how you can submit a ProcessWire recipe, code snippet, guide, and/or howto guide."
 seorobots: ""
 date: 2023-03-08T08:30:56.299Z
 preview: "src/assets/images/processwire-snippets.jpg"